eric-martinet/IRONLABS/Module01/README.md

 # IRONLABS
- IronHack labs Module 1
-Please put here some description: This folder consists of labs done during module 1 at Ironhack:
+ This folder includes all labs done during the module 1 of my Feb - Apr 2022 bootcamp @Ironhack Paris.

+ ## Module 1
-Data structures,
+ - Data structures
-Conditional Statements,
+ - Conditional Statements
-Loops,
+ - Loops
-Regular expressions
+ - Regular expressions
+ - and new things to come!